What are NFTs and why are some worth millions?

 The buyers of NFT receive digital tokens in the form of ownership certificates rather than physical assets.
 You can think of it as a digitalised version of the Mona Lisa, whose ownership is proved by encrypted data.

 NFTs are valuable thanks to their digital scarcity, which allows users to programme this into them.
 NFTs indeed have no inherent value like gold, currency, or crypto.
 Instead, value is a shared consensus or belief in a financial system.
 Simply put, something is valuable if people are willing to purchase, trade, or sell it.

 It is common for NFTs not to be backed by tangible assets.
 This is similar to gold not backing fiat currency.
 A digital painting’s NFTs do not always correspond to tangible, physical versions of the same artwork.

 NFTs exist as purely virtual objects in the virtual world.
 An example would be an ultra-rare and powerful sword from an adventure game that exists only in one version.
-The original version of this sword can be recorded as an NFT investment on a blockchain.
+The original version of this sword can be recorded as an NFT investments on a blockchain.
 If multiple players believe it is valuable, they can bid for and purchase the sword from the owner at a good price.
 At this point, a new transaction is recorded on the blockchain showing that ownership of the digital sword has transferred.